 The hands-off approach the IRS takes with Roth IRAs is beneficial for your heirs as well.
 Savers with ample accounts can leave their beneficiaries tax-free income that can be stretched over their lifetime.

-The trade-off is that you pay taxes now on the contribution, he adds.
+The trade-off is that you pay taxes now on the contribution.
 But if you anticipate leaving money to kids or grandkids, forgoing the tax break today can give your bequest a boost in the future.

 High-income earners generally cannot make a contribution to a Roth IRA.
 The IRS has income thresholds that limit the size of the contribution that high earners can make.
 Above that threshold, direct contributions to a Roth IRA are not allowed.

 But there is a way around that.
 People who make a lot of money can make a nondeductible contribution to a traditional IRA and then convert it to a Roth.

-"It's what we call a back-door Roth.
-Everybody can do a nondeductible IRA and then convert to a Roth," says Armstrong.
+“It’s what we call a back-door Roth.
+Everybody can do a nondeductible IRA and then convert to a Roth,” Armstrong says.

-However, the IRS does require you to take into consideration all your pretax holdings when figuring the tax liability of a conversion.
-Because it's complicated, it's best to consult a tax professional before attempting this maneuver.
+Note that the IRS requires you to take into consideration all of your pretax holdings when figuring the tax liability of a conversion.
+Because it’s complicated, it’s best to consult a tax professional before attempting this maneuver.

-For people who are looking for relief from today's tax bill, making a contribution to a traditional IRA offers a welcome tax deduction that they wouldn't get with a Roth.
+For people who are looking for relief from today’s tax bill, making a contribution to a traditional IRA offers a welcome tax deduction that you won’t get with a Roth.

-"If your tax situation is very high today and you expect it to be lower after you retire, then you want to use a regular IRA or 401(k)," says Armstrong.
+“If your tax situation is very high today and you expect it to be lower after you retire, then you want to use a regular IRA or 401(k),” says Armstrong, of Investor Solutions.